saiwolf/todo-list-spa/README.md

 # Todo List SPA

-  A todo list app written with ASP.NET Core SPA with React bundled with Vite.
+A todo list app written with [ASP.NET Core SPA with React](https://learn.microsoft.com/en-us/aspnet/core/client-side/spa/react?view=aspnetcore-7.0&tabs=visual-studio) using [Typescript](https://www.typescriptlang.org/) customized to run with [Vite](https://vitejs.dev/) instead of `react-scripts`.

 ## Requirements

 You'll need:
-* npm or yarn.
-If you're using yarn, then you'll need to update the .csproj file to use yarn instead of npm.
+* `npm` or `yarn`.
+If you're using `yarn`, then you'll need to update the `.csproj` file to use `yarn` instead of `npm`.
 * .NET 7 SDK with your IDE of choice.
 * An instance of SQL Server to connect to.
-You can utilize SQL LocalDB for testing purposes.
+You can utilize SQL Server Express [LocalDB](https://learn.microsoft.com/en-us/sql/database-engine/configure-windows/sql-server-express-localdb?view=sql-server-ver16) for testing purposes.
   * If you want to switch to another DB provider, you need to install the relevant NuGet package and change the DbContext option in Program.cs.
-You'll also need to delete the Migrations folder and regenerate the migrations for your particular DB.
+You'll also need to regenerate the migrations via `dotnet-ef`.

 ## API Setup